ayush03b/DVA-C02/README.md

     * Timeout limit = 15 mins max
     * Use Layers to share code/dependencies
     * Use Environment Variables to config your function
+    * A Lambda function alias is like a named pointer to a specific version of a Lambda function, allowing you to manage deployments (like dev/prod) and route traffic between versions
+    	* Example : my-function:PROD

 # CONTAINERS